 We support a wide variety of organisations with their food needs, from homelessness charities, to primary school Breakfast Clubs and from lunch clubs for the elderly, to food banks giving out emergency food supplies.
 Our aim is to see an end to hunger and food waste in Yorkshire and to make sure good food is put to good use.

 How do we sign up to be a community food member?

 Where does FareShare Yorkshire’s food come from?

 The food we supply is fresh, varied and high quality.
 It is classed as surplus for any number of reasons which do not affect the food itself, from packaging errors to promotions ending.
 The food is donated from some of the big supermarket chains, as well as national, regional and local food companies.
-FareShare Yorkshire follows stringent policies and procedures for storage and transportation to meet all food safety legislation and is annual audited by NSF where we have been awarded the Gold standard 6 years running.
+FareShare Yorkshire follows stringent policies and procedures for storage and transportation to meet all food safety legislation and is annual audited by NSF where we have been consistently awarded a Gold standard rating.

 Can you guarantee which foods we’ll receive?